dwhieb/utilities/checklists/html.md

 - [ ] [Add subject and other information to mailto: links][5]

+- [ ] Don't include inline JavaScript or CSS (except for critical CSS)

 ## Head

 - [ ] Include these `<meta>` tags first in your `<head>`